andsalves-dev/gitesoft-frontend-test/README.md

-## About Application Execution
+## Running Aplication

-All terminal commands are executed in root dir of project.
+All terminal commands are run from the root dir of project.

 ### Dependencies/npm

 React 16+, npm 5.5.x, redux 3.7.x were used.<br>
-To install dependencies, is necessary to have npm installed.
+To install dependencies, npm needs to be installed.
 With npm, run the following command to install dependencies:

 -- $ npm install

-### Running Application

 To run the application, we have to run a local npm server or build and run a production server. <br>